astreum/whitepaper/README.md

 Verifiers spend ~1 sec computing a Time Output from a Verifiable Delay Function.

-The creator of a new block is payed a fee of 10^9 `Solar` at the current block's solar price.
+The creator of a new block is payed a fee of 10^18 `Solar`.

 ### Nebula

 Nebula is a protocol for storing and retrieving Nebula Objects.

 Users pay the present value of the perpetual storage cost of the object.

-Storage Fee Function: Solar Price -> Storage Fee

 Astreum pays storage providers in perpetuity for proofs of storage.